johkra/presentations/Ruby.md

 ----

 * Highly dynamic language
-* In tradition of SmallTalk and Lisp
+* Inspired by Perl, SmallTalk and Lisp
+    - Everything is an Object
+    - Lambda, Closures
 * Popular for scripting and web development

 ---